2022 John Suhr Signature Standard

 I was getting asked to sub in on acoustic guitar from time to time and I decided I needed an acoustic with a built-in pickup system.
 My 1972 Guild D-40 was not engineered for the stage.
 The Taylor is a bright and willing acoustic and does its job well.
 It has the feel of a mass-produced instrument — certainly functional but it seems to lack the soul of some of the other guitars that I own.
 However, it too has made its way to my oldest son.

-The Line 6 Helix Floor has become my go-to modeller for most of my playing.
-It literally is a full-blown rig in a box.
+Both The Line 6 Helix Floor and the HX Stomp (not pictured) are full-blown rigs in a box.
 Light in weight but potent in tone, I find it takes me most of the way to the old analog rigs I used to play.
-It offers an incredible workflow, a wide range of effects and amps, and, perhaps most importantly, it sounds good.
+It offers excellent workflow, a wide range of effects and amps, and, perhaps most importantly, it sounds good.
 After moving to a hybrid modeller and traditional pedals rig, I rarely fall back to the Line 6 products.
 For whatever reason, I just enjoy the pedals.
 I suspect I am not the only player that switched from amps to standalone modellers to hybrid.

 Swart STR Tremolo